Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 The Kalinga war

-Ashoka, the grandson of Chandragupta Maurya, who ruled in 262 BC then decided to conquer this land of fiercely independent people who were never conquered before.
-He got stiff resistance.
-It is believed that even women and children of the Kingdom participated in that war and lost their lives.
+Ashoka, the grandson of Chandragupta Maurya, who ruled in 262 BC resolved to conquer this land of fiercely independent people who had never been subdued.
+He got stiff resistance, even women and children of the Kingdom took part in that war and perished.

 लाख तलवारें बढ़ी आती हों गर्दन की तरफ